adiwg/mdEditor-doc/reference/edit-window/metadata-sections/metadata-section.md

 # Metadata Record -- Metadata Section
 ---

 The <span class="md-section">Metadata</span> section of the <span class="md-window">Edit Window</span> collects general information about the metadata record itself.
 This is information about the metadata, not the resource described by the metadata.
-What's that?
+What's this?
 Metadata about metadata!?:

  * [<span class="md-panel" style="font-size: larger">Basic Information</span>](metadata-panels/basicInfo-panel.md)